cuteboygowtham/Git-Practice/README.md

 # Git-Practice
-This repository all about playing with Git
+This repository all about playing with Git.